Heroic Vehicles

 Image courtesy of Jukka Issakainen

-Curiously, the poster doesn’t identify the Dragon Walker by name, but instead calls it the Heroic Warrior Carrior.
+Curiously, the poster doesn’t identify the Dragon Walker by name, but instead calls it the Heroic Warrior Carrier.
 Man-At-Arms is said to be the inventor.
 Notice that the color version at the top is off-model.
 It resembles the Filmation version, but it’s not clear if there is actually any place for the driver to sit!

 Errol McCarthy created a few illustrations of the Dragon Walker for licensing purposes (images via He-Man.org):